 In February 2016, the FASB issued new accounting guidance related to the accounting for leases.
 The new guidance generally requires lessees to recognize both a right-to-use asset and a corresponding liability on the balance sheet.
-The guidance is effective for us on January 1, 2019, with early adoption permitted.
+The guidance is effective for us on January 1, 2019 using the modified retrospective method, with early adoption permitted.
 While we are still evaluating the full impact, at this time we do not expect any significant impact from this guidance on our consolidated financial statements.

 In January 2016, the FASB issued new accounting guidance related to the recognition and measurement of financial assets and financial liabilities.
 Changes to the current financial instruments accounting primarily affects equity investments, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
 Under the new guidance, equity investments with readily determinable fair value, except those accounted for under the equity method of accounting, will be measured at fair value with changes in fair value recognized in net income (loss).
 The new guidance also clarifies that the need for a valuation allowance on a deferred tax asset related to available-for-sale securities should be evaluated in combination with other deferred tax assets.
-This new guidance will be effective for us on January 1, 2018.
-We are still in process of evaluating the impact the guidance may have on our consolidated financial statements.
+We adopted this new accounting guidance on January 1, 2018 using the modified retrospective method and will reclassify, before any adjustments for DAC and other intangible amortization and certain benefit reserves and taxes, \$65 million of gains related to equity securities from accumulated other comprehensive income and \$22 million of gains related to limited partnerships previously recorded at cost to cumulative effect of change in accounting within retained earnings.

-In May 2014, the FASB issued new accounting guidance related to revenue from contracts with customers, effective for us on January 1, 2018The key principle of the new guidance is that entities should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for such goods or services.
-The standard permits the use of either the retrospective or modified retrospective (cumulative effect) transition method.
+In May 2014, the FASB issued new accounting guidance related to revenue from contracts with customers, which was adopted by us on January 1, 2018 using the modified retrospective method.
+The key principle of the new guidance is that entities should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for such goods or services.
 Insurance contracts are specifically excluded from this new guidance.
-The FASB has clarified the scope that all of our insurance contracts, including mortgage insurance, and investment contracts are excluded from the scope of this new guidance.
-As such, while we are still evaluating the full impact, at this time we do not expect any significant impacts from this new guidance on our consolidated financial statements.
+The FASB has clarified the scope that all of our insurance contracts, including mortgage insurance and investment contracts are excluded from the scope of this new guidance.
+We have evaluated our in scope revenues and, as of the adoption date, have no change in our revenue recognition timing or measurement.
+Accordingly, we did not have any significant impact to our consolidated financial statements upon adoption of this new accounting guidance.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015